Keyboard shortcuts

 IsTTY()True if the writer is connected to a terminal

-ColorsDisabled()True if colours are suppressed for this output
+ColorsDisabled()True if colors are suppressed for this output

 Width()Terminal width (0 for non-TTY, lazily cached)